humbertordrgs/NN_GP_T_1/README.md

 The only change made to these datasets was the replace of the delimiter character (from `','` to `' '`), for this reason we include the modified dataset inside the folder `/resource/datasets/` of this project.

 ### Analysis and Results
-These can be found on the live version of the jupyter notebook file [link]().
-The project can also be executed locally given you satisfy the requirements.
+These can be found on jupyter notebook file inside this project.